Founder & product insight

 Why this article exists

-This note explains a product decision in plain language: "What we chose not to promise in Orena" belongs in the blog because it explains the decision before the download.
-For "What we chose not to promise in Orena", the reader may be in a before-skincare pause where comfort matters more than intensity, and the job is to decide whether a comparison is fair enough to trust.
-This article gives context for "What we chose not to promise in Orena", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.
+This note explains a product decision in plain language: "Practical context: we chose not to promise in Orena" belongs in the blog because it explains the decision before the download.
+For "Practical context: we chose not to promise in Orena", the reader may be in a before-skincare pause where comfort matters more than intensity, and the job is to decide whether a comparison is fair enough to trust.
+This article gives context for "Practical context: we chose not to promise in Orena", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.

 Practical takeaway